Pjaerr/joshuaj.co.uk/src/blogposts/lets-create-data-vis-svelte.md

     ...
 ```

-You should see the following on the page:
+You should see the something like the following on the page:

 ![Example of RegionInformation component on the page](/lets-create-data-vis-svelte/info-for-derbyshire.png)